neuralmimicry/comfyui-onprem-k8s/README.md

-# ComfyUI on an On-Premise Kubernetes Cluster
+# ComfyUI on an On-Premise/Hybrid/Cloud flexible Kubernetes Cluster

 This project aims to provide two different types of ComfyUI services on Kubernetes:
 1. API Service for Production